zanebeeai/Solara_CFC/README.md

 ### Solara Documentation
-Videos with documentation of the resource: https://youtu.be/5_Pm5erbIyA https://youtu.be/ZanuoFe8ahc https://youtu.be/uJ6uX_870ZE
+Videos with documentation of the Solara: https://youtu.be/5_Pm5erbIyA https://youtu.be/ZanuoFe8ahc https://youtu.be/uJ6uX_870ZE